-/CLEANED\DATE=date /NOCLEANED\DATE(D)
+/CLEANED\DATE=date /NOCLEANED\DATE

 This qualifier specifies the date the volume was last cleaned and is entered as a VMS absolute time.
 Specify /NOCLEANED\DATE to clear the cleaned date.
+The default cleaned date is the date/time the volume was created.

-/CREATION\DATE=date /NOCREATION DATE (D)
+/CREATION\DATE=date /NOCREATION DATE

 The date the volume is created.
 This attribute is set by MDMS, but may be overridden if necessary.
+The default creation date is the date/time the volume was created.